Niri RAS technology brings together

 The Niri RAS system differs from most other land-based fish farms in that the recirculating process is integrated in each individual tank.
 The tanks are independent of each other, providing a flexible scaling model while significantly reducing the risk of disease outbreak.
 The RAS recirculating process makes it easy to control water temperature, oxygen levels, CO2 removal, cost efficient feeding and more.

 The Niri RAS technologies are easy to operate and the investment cost has been significantly reduced through research over several years.
 The result is an aquaculture system with a high degree of dependability, cost efficiency and with optimal conditions for salmon and other fish species.
-This allows for a higher fish density and productivity than traditional aqua culture conditions.
-This again allows for higher productivity and margins.

 Sample production facility